Careers working with children, youth and families

 Student resources

-If you're a student or recent graduate in B.C. thinking about a career working with children, youth and families...
+If you're a student in B.C. thinking about a career working with children, youth and families, there are scholarships, bursaries and awards students can apply for:

-If you're a new graduate, refer to these programs to help pay off your loan:
+If you're a recent graduate, refer to these programs to help pay off your student loan:

 Staff resources